yass-technologies/fastapi_template/readme.md

     This is a default domian mapping that comes predefine as a guide to understand how to map new domains in their own subfolder.

+## CI/CD:
+We've included several github actions for your convinient development.
+1. pytest action : on each merge will run all tests under `tests` folder.
+2. atuoformating action: on each merge runs `isort` and `balck` to make sure the code style on the release branch is concistent.
+3. deploy action: this is a simple heroku deployment action which can help you deploy your app without the heroku-github integration.
+You'll need to configure some repo variables (follow this guide: https://dev.to/heroku/deploying-to-heroku-from-github-actions-29ej ).
+The job only runs when merging to master.

 ## How to install it:
 You'll need poetry dependency manager.